Hesketh Park, Southport: Blind Garden

 The blind and disabled sensory garden was created in Hesketh Park in 1995 and its opening is commemorated by a plaque at its entranceway.
-Currently, it is a neglected/underfunded area, in need of refurbishment.
+In 2025, the sensory garden was refurbished by workers and volunteers and is now open to the public.

 Parkrun

 Hesketh Park is home to Southport Parkrun, a free 5 km timed event, which is open to all and fully staffed by volunteers.
 The first Southport Parkrun took place on 11 June 2016.

 On 26 August 2017 Southport Parkrun hosted the BBC for filming of Parkrun UK's Finalist Video for the National Lottery Awards.
 Michelle Ackerly presented this segment of filming and announced during filming that the Parkrun Visually Impaired project had won the Sports Category award.
 The award was presented in the studio by Libby Clegg.